Waste management

-In the first systematic review of the scientific evidence around global waste, its management and its impact on human health and life, authors concluded that about a fourth of all the municipal solid terrestrial waste is not collected and an additional fourth is mismanaged after collection, often being burned in open and uncontrolled fires – or close to one billion tons per year when combined.
+In the first systematic review of the scientific evidence around global waste, its management, and its impact on human health and life, authors concluded that about a fourth of all the municipal solid terrestrial waste is not collected and an additional fourth is mismanaged after collection, often being burned in open and uncontrolled fires – or close to one billion tons per year when combined.
 They also found that broad priority areas each lack a "high-quality research base", partly due to the absence of "substantial research funding", which motivated scientists often require.
 Electronic waste (ewaste) includes discarded computer monitors, motherboards, mobile phones and chargers, compact discs (CDs), headphones, television sets, air conditioners and refrigerators.
-According to the Global E-waste Monitor 2017, India generates ~ 2 million tonnes (Mte) of e-waste annually and ranks fifth among the e-waste producing countries, after the United States, the People’s Republic of China, Japan and Germany.
+According to the Global E-waste Monitor 2017, India generates ~ 2 million tonnes (Mte) of e-waste annually and ranks fifth among the e-waste producing countries, after the United States, the People's Republic of China, Japan and Germany.

+Effective 'Waste Management' involves the practice of '7R' - 'R'efuse, 'R'educe', 'R'euse, 'R'epair, 'R'epurpose, 'R'ecycle and 'R'ecover.
+Amongst these '7R's, the first two ('Refuse' and 'Reduce') relate to the non-creation of waste - by refusing to buy non-essential products and by reducing consumption.
+The next two ('Reuse' and 'Repair') refer to increasing the usage of the existing product, with or without the substitution of certain parts of the product.
+'Repurpose' and 'Recycle' involve maximum usage of the materials used in the product, and 'Recover' is the least preferred and least efficient waste management practice involving the recovery of embedded energy in the waste material.
+For example, burning the waste to produce heat (and electricity from heat).

 Principles of waste management

 Waste hierarchy

 The waste hierarchy refers to the "3 Rs" Reduce, Reuse and Recycle, which classifies waste management strategies according to their desirability in terms of waste minimisation.
 The waste hierarchy is the bedrock of most waste minimization strategies.
 The aim of the waste hierarchy is to extract the maximum practical benefits from products and to generate the minimum amount of end waste; see: resource recovery.
 The waste hierarchy is represented as a pyramid because the basic premise is that policies should promote measures to prevent the generation of waste.
 The next step or preferred action is to seek alternative uses for the waste that has been generated, i.e., by re-use.
 The next is recycling which includes composting.
 Following this step is material recovery and waste-to-energy.
 The final action is disposal, in landfills or through incineration without energy recovery.
-This last step is the final resort for waste which has not been prevented, diverted or recovered.
+This last step is the final resort for waste that has not been prevented, diverted, or recovered.
 The waste hierarchy represents the progression of a product or material through the sequential stages of the pyramid of waste management.
 The hierarchy represents the latter parts of the life-cycle for each product.